RaysOfStarLight/jackbox-rc1-challenge/README.md

   * the selection of the ultimate winners and the winners
   * the amount and the payment form of the prize money
 * Deliverables for the challenge (source code) will be accepted via pull requests onto https://github.com/LouHenryAlvarez/jackbox-rc1-challenge
-* The are two parts to this challenge (each part has a $500 dollar prize):
+* The are two parts to this challenge (each part has a prize):

-  * Part 1: build the most complete and innovative application using Jackbox
+  * Part 1 ($500 dollars): Build the most complete and innovative application using Jackbox
       * criteria for this category will be decided solely by the organizers of the challenge, but can include:
           1. How well it showcases the use of Jackbox to complete the task
           2. How does it compare to the use of other technologies